michibiki-io/ldap-jwt-go/README.md

-# simple-http-server
+# ldap-jwt-go
-Simple HTTP Server with LDAP authentication and JWT Token
+Simple authentication server for LDAP and JWT Token